intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   users is something that both networks and applications should be careful with, and not be shared without the user's consent.
-This is not always easy, as the interests of the user and (for instance) application developer may not always be inline; some applications may wish to collect more information about the user than the user would like.
+This is not always easy, as the interests of the user and (for instance) application developer may not always coincide; some applications may wish to collect more information about the user than the user would like.

+  As a result, typically an application's consent is not the same as the user's consent.

 ## Minimum Information